Jazys/OpenMVPBox/README.md

     wget https://raw.githubusercontent.com/Jazys/OpenMVPBox/main/omvp-setup.sh
     chmod +x ./omvp-setup.sh && sudo ./omvp-setup.sh mySubOrDomaineName (configure your DNS)

-**Read all console log or in file (/tmp/toSendMail)** to find creditentials and urls (https://front.mySubOrDomaineName for install stacks)
+**Read all console log or in file (/tmp/toSendInfoByMail)** to find creditentials and urls (https://front.mySubOrDomaineName for install stacks)

 Ater choose your stack and run the installXX.sh script.

+To use frontend service, you need to enter token in configuration section and refresh page.
+If SSL certificates are disabled/invalid, you don't have access to service.

+Sometime, SSL certificates are invalid, you need to reboot your server.

 Use my referral DO link to help me to contribute more !